 Contributions - Contributions received are recorded as without donor restriction and with donor restriction.
 All donor-restricted support is reported as an increase in net assets with donor restrictions.
-When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the consolidated statements of activities as net assets released from restrictions.
+When a restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the consolidated statements of activities as net assets released from restrictions.
+Conditional contributions are deferred until such time related conditions have been met.